 - Who are the people already involved in the project? (name, institution, email, role in the project)

-- Tell us about the problem you are trying to solve?
-Use metrics where possible: for example approximately how many people are affected, and how does the problem impact their lives?
+- What is the problem you are trying to solve?
+Use metrics where possible: for example approximately how many people are affected, and how the problem impacts their lives.

-- Tell us in few lines how your solution would address the problem?
+- Tell us in a few lines how your solution would address the problem.

 - What other approaches have been tried before?
 What makes your solution better?

-- In an ideal case, what are the expected impact of your project in 5 years?
+- In an ideal case, what is the expected impact of your project within 5 years?

-- In which stage is your project?
-Which are the major achievements to date?
+- What stage is your project at?
+What are the major achievements to date?

-- Which geographical areas will benefit from your solution?
+- What geographical areas will benefit from your solution?

-- Which types of data are you consuming or producing in this project?
+- What types of data are you consuming or producing in this project?

 Impact and Risk

 - How will you measure and evaluate the impact of the project?

-- Who are the key partner to ensure the impact of your solution?
+- Who are the key partners to maximize the impact of your solution?

-- How do you plan to sustain and grow the impact of your project?
+- How do you plan to sustain and increase the impact of your project?

 - What are the major risks in this project and how would you mitigate them?

 Needs and budgets

-- Which are the main needs preventing your project from moving forward?
+- What are the main needs preventing your project from moving forward?

-- What types of resources would you need to cover the main needs of your project?
+- What types of resources would you need to cover those needs?